-During the past we failed to correct all identified defects that were found during the assessment.
+During the past year we failed to conduct all of the required assessment(s).
+N/A

 [For Violation of the Total Coliform Bacteria TT Requirement, Enter Additional Information Described in Instructions for SWS CCR Document]

 If a water system is required to comply with a Level 2 assessment requirement that is due to an E. coli MCL violation, include the information below [22 CCR section 64481(n)(2)].